-13. Say no to plastics
+13. Say No to Plastics

-This cuts back on plastic waste and reduces your carbon footprints.
+This cuts back on plastic waste and reduces your carbon footprint.
 It might also be a way to challenge petroleum-based ingredients, which are a staple in manufacturing plastic bags and bottles.
 In the spirit of avoiding plastics, take part in the fight against the same, which is indeed a global problem.

 The Great Pacific Garbage Patch is literally an island of marine debris in the North Pacific Ocean, made up of gazillions of thrown-away plastic bottles and bags.
 These will take hundreds of years to break down, if ever, and continue to wreak havoc on marine ecosystems.

-14. Donate to sustainable tourism businesses and organizations
+14. Donate to Sustainable Tourism Businesses and Organizations

 There are thousands of organizations and businesses all over the world who are taking the fight for sustainable tourism daily.
 In addition to volunteering your time to them, donate as much as you can.
 Financially supporting them will help them continue their efforts towards attaining a greener planet for us all.

 For instance, Patagonia is a sustainable clothing and outdoor brand leading the sustainable fashion revolution, 4ocean is a socially and environmentally-responsible business making recycled bracelets from ocean plastic, and Sea Shepherd Conservation Society (SSCS) is an international marine wildlife conservation organization dedicated to tracking down illegal fishing boats and enforcing laws around deep-sea fishing